-34 Contingent liabilities
+35 Contingent liabilities

-At 31 December 2017, the Group had contingent liabilities arising from the land resumption claims and certain contractors' claims in respect of the construction of the West Rail and East Rail Extensions projects.
-The Group has made provisions in the financial statements at 31 December 2017 for its best estimate of amounts which are likely to be payable in connection with these claims which the Group is in the process of resolving.
-The details of the provisions are set out in note 23 to the financial statements.
+At 31 December 2018, the Group had contingent liabilities arising from the land resumption claims and certain contractors' claims in respect of the construction of the West Rail and East Rail Extensions projects.
+The Group has made provisions in the financial statements at 31 December 2018 for its best estimate of amounts which are likely to be payable in connection with these claims which the Group is in the process of resolving.
+The details of the provisions are set out in note 24 to the financial statements.

-35 Impairment of railway assets
+36 Impairment of railway assets and intangible assets

-At 31 December 2017, the Group assessed whether there was any indication of impairment of the Group's railway assets at that date in accordance with the Group's accounting policies for the assessment of asset impairment by comparing the key determinant factors, such as inflation, cost of debt, expected return on equity, to those of 2016.
+At 31 December 2018, the Group assessed whether there was any indication of impairment of the Group's railway assets at that date in accordance with the Group's accounting policies for the assessment of asset impairment by comparing the key determinant factors, such as inflation, cost of debt, expected return on equity, to those of 2017.
+The Group assessed whether there was any indication of impairment of the Group's intangible assets by estimating the recoverable amount based on projections of future cash flows from the operation of the XRL at a discount rate that reflects current market assessments of the time value of money and the risks specific to the assets.

-As a result of this assessment, management considers that no indication of impairment of the railway assets of the Group exists at 31 December 2017 and, accordingly, that no provision for impairment of the Group's railway assets is required at that date.
+As a result of this assessment, management considers that no indication of impairment of the railway assets and intangible assets of the Group exists at 31 December 2018 and, accordingly, that no provision for impairment of the Group's railway assets and intangible assets is required at that date.